Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 |:--:|
 | *Coming up with the Velocity Lapse logo*|

 The name "Velocity Lapse" did give us some concepts to work with (which we wrote down as tangible objects), but in the end almost none of the ideas were anything we thought would accurately represent the app.
-The concepts we were coming up with were either too complex or too technical due to *velocity* being a bit of a technical science term.
+The concepts we were coming up with were either too complex or too technical due to *velocity* being a bit of a technical, science term.

 After praying for an idea or concept to come, it really, literally did.
 We cannot underestimate prayer!